The library charges $0.10/gram

 No. The library does not allow patron-supplied filament.

-The library offers PLA, ECO-ABS, and, PETG filaments.
+The library offers PLA, ECO-ABS, regular ABS, and PETG filaments.

 3D prints are created layer by layer.
 Print resolution determines how thin or thick each layer is.
 Thin layers will create more polished looking prints, while thicker layers will be more noticeable.